gabrielizalo/Must-Have/Wordpress/README.md

 9. Activate & customize [the CHILD theme of a FAST theme](https://kinsta.com/blog/fastest-wordpress-theme/) with [Elementor](https://elementor.com/) page Builder.
 10. [Install a caching plugin](#performance)
-11. Setup General Purpose plugins. _(Only install and enable truly necessary plugins)_.
+11. Setup General Purpose plugins _(Only install and enable truly necessary plugins)_.
 12. Test the site: Check all posts and pages, if you have a contact form test if it properly works, try the social buttons & all the other features you have on your site.
 13. Setup a Uptime Monitoring Service: Use the Free [Freshping by Freshworks](https://www.freshworks.com/website-monitoring/).